christyheaton/PostGIS_Tab_Convert/README.md

 ## Limitations

-This script was origianlly intended to export MapInfo Tab files.
+This script was originally intended to export MapInfo Tab files.
 However, the script that does the conversion outputs an early version of Tab file and does not get projected correctly.
-Now the conversion it to Esri Shapefile and later converted to Mapinfo Tab using a modern conversion tool.
+The workaround is to convert to Esri Shapefile, then later conver to Mapinfo Tab using a modern conversion tool (FME/MapInfo Universal Translator).